12 Signs Your VA Disability Claim May Get Approved: What to Look for

 11. You Have Strong Lay Statements or Buddy Letters

-Lay statements, written by you, family members, or close friends, describe observable symptoms, functional limitations, and the progression of your condition.
+Lay statements, written by you, family members, or close friends, describe observable symptoms and their progression, functional limitations, and the impact on your daily life.
 These personal testimonies help illustrate the severity and frequency of your symptoms, especially in cases where medical records alone may not fully capture your struggles.

 12. Your Claim Has Smoothly Progressed Through the System